Read the Illinois Human Rights Act Amendment (HB 3773) Regulation Guide

 • Documentation of methodology, assumptions, and limitations

-During counterfactual testing, Warden’s analysis produced results falling below average thresholds for certain protected groups.
-As with most pre-release tests, these findings were not unexpected and provided important insight into areas for refinement before becoming Warden Assured.
+As with many pre-release tests, these findings were not unexpected and provided important insight into areas for improvement before release.

 The findings were handled through Warden’s continuous assurance approach: audit, results, remediate any issues, and repeat.

 Bias evaluation is rarely linear.
-Systems evolve, inputs change, prompts are refined, and model behaviour can shift over time.
+Systems evolve, inputs change, prompts are refined, and model behavior can shift over time.

 The Warden approach operates as an ongoing loop of testing, fixing, and monitoring until the system meets the standard.